nagsterFVZ/self-driving/docs/docs/blogs/rane.md

 Putting the parts we have so far in SolidWorks, designing rear suspension and thinking about how to power the rear wheels
 ## Week 7: 17-10-2022
 Visualizing the steering, dampers and drivetrain in CAD.
 (Documenting at home since public transport is striking again).
+## Week 8: 31-10-2022
+Finishing the rear suspension mounts, mounts for differential and the last finishing touches of the frame for the first prototype print.